 The term Yr Hen Ogledd (pronounced: 'ur-Hen Ogleth') found in medieval Welsh literature means 'The Old North' and refers to the area of Britain that is today northern England and southern Scotland.

 The territory of the Old North stretched as far south as Leeds (Loidis) and as far north as Edinburgh (Din Eidyn) covering approximately all the land between the rivers Humber and Mersey in England, and the Forth and Clyde in Scotland.

 The historical period of the Old North can be said to extend from the 5th century, following the collapse of Roman rule in Britain, through to the 8th century, a century that ended with the first Viking invasions.

 Please contact me if you have suggestions, comments of contributions that you would like to make.
 Thank you.

 The Song of Taliesin

-In their original Cumbric language the poems had an intricate rhyme, rhythm and structure not preserved in the English translations, and this would have greatly aided their accurate transmission as oral history.
+In the original Cumbric language the poems would have had an intricate rhyme, rhythm and structure that is not preserved in the English translations, and this would have greatly aided their accurate transmission as oral history.

-The poems were later written down, maybe only after centuries, and thereafter dutifully copied by Christian scribes.
+The poems were later written down, maybe only after many centuries, and thereafter were dutifully copied by Christian scribes.
 Mistakes in the text suggest that over time the language became so archaic that the scribes no longer fully understood the meaning of what they copied.

 The Book of Taliesin

 Fifty-six poems attributed to Taliesin are preserved in a 14th Century manuscript called The Book of Taliesin.

 A total of twelve poems can be dated to the 6th century and may be considered the authentic work of the bard himself.
 These poems purport to be firsthand, eyewitness accounts of events that took place in the north of Britain over 1400 years ago.

 Bards in the 6th Century